- Public Works and Development

 The new regulations were drafted due to the passage of Colorado Senate Bill 181 in April 2019.
 This legislation gave additional authority to county governments to enhance oil and gas regulations in their communities.
 In response, Arapahoe County drafted the approved amendment to the Land Development Code.

-The new regulations were adopted after public hearings held by the Planning Commission and the Board of County Commissioners.
-The Planning Commission recommended approval of the regulations on Oct.
-5 and the Board of County Commissioners adopted the new regulations on Nov.
-9, 2021.
+The new regulations were adopted after public hearings held by the Planning Commission and the Board of County Commissioners in the Fall of 2021.
 It is important to keep in mind that the criteria the Board of County Commissioners gave to staff in drafting the new rules are as follows:

 - Impact on the Public